Generated canyon and evergreen river scene representing Idaho's South Fork Clearwater River, not an exact location photo

 Johns Creek Trailhead

-Highway 14 corridor pull-offs
+Highway 14 area pull-offs

 Useful for quick flow and color checks where parking and entry are clearly safe and legal.